My cross browser testing setup 8/7/13

 This is my baseline testing setup:

-- The latest versions of Firefox, Chrome2, and Safari.
+- The latest versions of Firefox, Chrome

 - Lynx installed with MacPorts.
 Lynx is a text browser and it’s a great bit of software for understanding how screen readers and search bots interpret your site.

 If you’re working on an existing site, check the logs and see if you should be focusing your testing on a specific browser.
-You might find you have a lot of Blackberry or Nintendo Wii users you need to help.6
+You might find you have a lot of Blackberry or Nintendo Wii users you need to help.

 -